Sol logoSol Helps

 • Support answers vary depending on who responds.

-• New features ship faster than explanation stays updated.
+• New features ship faster than explanations stay updated.

-• Teams debate “what we should say” because the behavior isn’t clearly documented.
+• Teams debate “what we should say” because the canonical answer isn’t clear.

 Multiple ‘truths’ emerge

-Docs, tooltips, onboarding, and support all describe the product slightly differently — so users form inconsistent mental models.
+Docs, tooltips, onboarding, and support describe the product slightly differently — so users form inconsistent understanding.

 Same question, new wording

-The wording changes, but the underlying gap doesn’t — so the team can’t confidently say “we fixed it.”
+The wording changes, but the underlying gap doesn’t — so teams can’t confidently say “we fixed it.”

 Answer drift in support

-The fastest route to ‘help’ becomes the person, not the product — which makes outcomes hard to standardize.
+The fastest route to ‘help’ becomes the person, not the product — making outcomes hard to standardize.

 Quiet risk accumulation

-Nothing breaks, but adoption becomes fragile: misconfiguration, rework, and evaluation stall caused by uncertainty.
+Nothing breaks, but adoption becomes fragile: misconfiguration, rework, and evaluation stalls caused by uncertainty.

 Recognition